rclone/rclone/docs/content/sftp.md

 ## Limitations

-SFTP supports checksums if the same login has shell access and `md5sum` or `sha1sum` as well as `echo` are in the remote's PATH.
-This remote checksumming (file hashing) is recommended and enabled by default.
-Disabling the checksumming may be required if you are connecting to SFTP servers which are not under your control, and to which the execution of remote commands is prohibited.
-Set the configuration option `disable_hashcheck` to `true` to disable checksumming.

-SFTP also supports `about` if the same login has shell access and `df` are in the remote's PATH. `about` will return the total space, free space, and used space on the remote for the disk of the specified path on the remote or, if not set, the disk of the root on the remote.
-`about` will fail if it does not have shell access or if `df` is not in the remote's PATH.

-Note that some SFTP servers (e.g. Synology) the paths are different for SSH and SFTP so the hashes can't be calculated properly.
+On some SFTP servers (e.g. Synology) the paths are different for SSH and SFTP so the hashes can't be calculated properly.
 For them using `disable_hashcheck` is a good idea.

 The only ssh agent supported under Windows is Putty's pageant.